Magda98/CNN-filters/readme.md

-# Filters vizualization in Convolutiona network during training
+# Filters vizualization in CNN

 ## Dataset